-The IERC-Internet of Things European Research Cluster groups together the IoT projects funded by the European research framework programs , as well as national IoT initiatives.
 The requirements of IoT will also be fed into the research on empowering network technologies , like 5G Mobiles .
-The Future Internet PPP will develop building blocks useful for IoT applications, while Cloud Computing will provide objects with service and storage resources.
+FIWARE will be one of the platforms to support building blocks useful for IoT applications, while Cloud Computing will provide objects with service and storage resources.
 On the application side, initiatives like Sensing Enterprise and Factory of the Future help companies use the technology to innovate, while experimental facilities like FIRE are available for large-scale testing.